MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-API-connection.md

 # Integrate existing third-party APIs

 Teams Toolkit allows you to access and use existing APIs for building Teams apps.
-Your organization or a third-party may have developed these APIs.
+Your organization or a third-party might have developed these APIs.
 When you use Teams Toolkit to connect to an existing API, Teams Toolkit performs the following functions:

 * Generate sample code in the `./bot` or `./api` folder.
 * Add a reference to the `@microsoft/teamsfx` package to `package.json`.